 07What "shipped" means

-The Vanta and Drata connectors are shipped, opt-in, and tested.
-Live validation against production Vanta and Drata tenants is in progress as partner onboarding proceeds.
+The Vanta, Drata, and Secureframe connectors are shipped, opt-in, and tested.
+Live validation against production Vanta, Drata, and Secureframe tenants is in progress as partner onboarding proceeds.
 This is a single-workspace, operator-configured connector — you point it at one workspace with one token, and it pushes there.
 Until live-tenant validation completes, treat production use as early-access and validate against your own tenant first.
 If that's the honest state of an integration, that's what we'll tell you.